 Each model is seen as having input and output ports to communicate with other models.
 The input and output events determine the values to appear in those ports.
-The input external events are received in input ports and the specification of the external transition function defines the behavior under such inputs.
+The input external events are received in input ports, and the specification of the external transition function defines the behavior under such inputs.
 The internal transition function is activated after the lifetime of the present state has been consumed, which is defined by the time advance function.
-Its goal is to produce an internal event, which leads to a state change.
-The desired results are spread through output ports by the output function, which executes before the internal transition which executes before the internal transition.
+Its goal is to produce an internal event, which lead to a state change.
+The desired results are spread through output ports by the output function, which executes before the internal transition.